Meet Steven Campbell

 Robert Machray Ward Chair

 Campbell is also an educator.
 He is on the faculty of the University of Minnesota and has given master classes and lectures in the U.S. and abroad.
-He lives in Minneapolis with his wife, Michelle, and their son, Rowen.
+He lives in Minneapolis with his wife, Michelle, and their sons, Rowen and Leo.